After identifying the best antivirus, it’s time to delve deeper into what malware protection means and why millions of people use this software.

 This product is plain when compared to premium software, but it’s got a few aces up its sleeve.
 For example, if your OneDrive account is connected to it and malware infects one of the local files, the software will just pull up a clean version from the cloud.

 There is a simple yet functional firewall, and you can even set some basic parental controls on your computer.
-The best thing is that this is a completely automated piece of software, so you normally won’t have to set up anything for it to work.
+The best thing is that this is an entirely automated piece of software, so you normally won’t have to set up anything for it to work.

 When we get ill, we rely on medication and home remedies to flush out the bug.
-That’s exactly what antivirus software does for your computer.
-What’s more, this software is designed to prevent the infection from occuring in the first place.
+That’s precisely what antivirus software does for your computer.
+What’s more, this software is designed to prevent the infection from occurring in the first place.
 You can set it up to scan all the data on your device from time to time or schedule scans when you know you won’t be using your computer.
-Today, the best antivirus apps are designed to provide a full picture of how healthy your device is.
+Today, the best antivirus apps are designed to provide a complete picture of how healthy your device is at all times.

-When you get sick, your doctor needs a certain amount of information in order to offer a diagnosis.
-When it comes to antivirus programs, this information comes in the form of a database that usually gets updated daily.
+When you get sick, your doctor needs a certain amount of information to offer a diagnosis.
+When it comes to antivirus programs, this information comes in the form of a database of virus definitions that usually gets updated daily.
 Certain antivirus manufacturers may update their virus definitions several times a day.
-Some programs store these databases on your own device, while the top antivirus apps store them in the cloud.
-Then they use them in a so-called heuristics process to check if the scanned file is actually malware.
+Some programs store these databases on your device, while the top antivirus apps store them in the cloud.
+They then use them in a so-called heuristics process to check if the scanned file is actually malware.

-But there are instances when malware can morph.
-Hackers are always trying to surprise antivirus companies with sneakier and more devastating versions of viruses.
-A good antivirus can heuristically figure out if the suspicious file should stay under supervision and whether it contains any similarities to the viruses that the app is already familiar with.
+But, like a virus mutates, there are instances when malware morphs.
+Hackers are always trying to surprise antivirus companies with sneakier and more devastating versions of malicious code.
+That’s why a good antivirus must be able to heuristically figure out if the suspicious file should stay under supervision, based on whether it contains any similarities to the viruses the app is already familiar with.

 Prevention is a key feature of modern antivirus programs.
-The best ones should be getting multiple updates per day and be capable of catching zero-day and other undiscovered, but potentially harmful, malicious files.
+The best ones should be capable of catching zero-day and other undiscovered, but potentially harmful, malicious files.

-The best malware removal doesn’t come for free.
-Many companies are now offering either fully free antivirus programs or create so-called lite versions of their existing software.
+The best malware removal tool doesn’t come for free.
+Many companies are now offering either entirely free antivirus programs or creating so-called “lite” versions of their existing software.
 That has led to concerns over whether the cheaper or completely free versions can protect devices amid suspicions that companies snub the freeloaders in favor of paying customers.

 In our humble opinion, having any kind of computer protection always beats leaving your device completely vulnerable to hackers.
 However, free malware protection comes with some caveats, which can include a constant barrage of advertisements or some nasty surprises like tracking your browsing data.
-It goes without saying, but software manufactured by a reputable company shouldn’t do this.
+It goes without saying, but software manufactured by a reputable company should do neither.

-It’s worth noting that even the best free antivirus for an Android phone lacks features found on premium versions.
-When you’re offered a free antivirus download, more often than not there is an option to upgrade to a more complex version or a set of paid upgrades for the app you just downloaded.
-So, there’s no reason not to trust a free piece of antivirus software, but in the long run it’s better to invest in a paid option.
+It’s worth noting that even the best free antivirus for an Android phone, or any other device, lacks features found on premium versions.
+When you’re offered a free antivirus download, more often than not, there is an option to pay for an upgrade to a more complex program or a set of upgrades for the app you just downloaded.
+In the long run, it’s often better to invest in a paid option.

 One of the most common dilemmas is whether one even needs an antivirus anymore.
 While it is true that modern operating systems and browsers are way better at detecting malware than their predecessors, there’s still the threat of ransomware attacks.
 Seven billion virus attacks happen each year, and you need top malware protection to stay safe online.

 So, whether you just want to browse the internet or run a business, you should install antivirus software on your computers and smartphones.
-At the end of the day, it’s better to have a small, unobtrusive app running in the background than losing months of work or having your credit card details stolen.
+At the end of the day, it’s better to have a small, unobtrusive app running in the background than lose months of work or your credit card details.

-A nice set of features is always a plus in our book, but this isn’t always a deal breaker when choosing the perfect antivirus.
-An antivirus that excels at computer protection is better than one jam-packed with features but with mediocre virus detection.
+A nice set of features is always a plus in our book, but this isn’t always a deal-breaker when choosing the perfect antivirus.
+An antivirus that excels at threat detection is better than one jam-packed with features but with a mediocre virus recognition rate.

-That said, a modern antivirus needs a complete toolset to really stand out.
-Top antivirus software offers ransomware protection, phishing detection, and prevention tools or a file shredder.
+That said, a modern antivirus needs a complete toolset to stand out.
+Top antivirus software offers ransomware protection, phishing detection and prevention tools, and a password manager or file shredder.
 All these contribute toward improving the software’s score.

-A good antivirus doesn’t need to be a jack of all trades, but it’s always a plus when the software comes with extras like an integrated password manager.
-A number of antivirus manufacturers even incorporate some form of basic VPN functionality into their software, while others prefer to offer parental control tools.
-We also take into account the price increases these add-ons bring to the table.
+A good antivirus doesn’t need to be a jack of all trades, but it’s always a plus when the software comes with extras, so long as they’re not all shine and no substance.
+A number of antivirus manufacturers even incorporate some form of VPN functionality into their software, while others add parental control tools.

-Even the best mobile antivirus needs to be affordable.
+Even the best mobile antivirus needs to be affordable, or at least reasonably priced.
 We look at how many licenses you get with your purchase, whether it’s possible to save by getting a multi-year license, and if it’s possible to get a discount when ordering a mobile version along with a desktop one.
 Finally, we scrutinize the upgrade prices and how add-ons contribute to the overall package.

 Aside from the aforementioned general guidelines for finding the top antivirus, there are a few other things to keep in mind while shopping around.

 Try before you buy - It’s always best when you can dip your toe into the water before taking the plunge.
 Always be on the lookout for free trials or free editions for every top antivirus app.
-Due to growing competition, most antivirus manufacturers now offer a 30-day free trial.
-Many have free versions that are fully capable of protecting your devices from malware.
+Due to growing competition, most manufacturers now offer a 30-day free trial or a money-back guarantee.
+Many have indefinite free versions that are fully capable of protecting your devices from malware, too.

-Think about what you really need – Antivirus isn’t the same as an anti-malware app.
+Think about what you need - An antivirus isn’t the same as an anti-malware app.
 The latter is used as a cleanup tool once your computer is already loaded with spyware or adware.
-Antivirus removes the bug and is designed to actively prevent the intrusions.
-Check out the manufacturer’s website to make sure that the product you are getting fulfills your needs.
+An antivirus not only removes the bug, but it’s also designed to actively prevent future intrusions.
+Check out the manufacturer’s website to make sure the product you are getting fulfills your needs.

 Kaspersky is currently the best on the market.
 It’s a complete security solution for your PC and smartphone that’s both affordable and reliable.

 Look no further than software produced by Kaspersky, Symantec, and ESET.
-These companies are known for creating the world’s leading antiviruses and internet security solutions.
+These companies are known for creating the world’s leading antivirus and internet security solutions.